databarn8/reminder/defaulttime.md

 All should default to the configured time (currently 10 minutes from now).

+## Current Behavior
+The app currently displays the recording time (now + 10 minutes) on message pages when:
+1. A reminder is created without explicit time specification
+2. The reminder is being edited in the setup page

+This provides clear feedback to users about when the reminder will trigger.

 ## Date/Time Processing Order

 ### Important: When date and time are both specified in voice input